trixstarry/resume/README.md

 Skills and Expertise
 --------------------
-- Programming and scripting using Python, C, CSS, HTML5
+- Fluent in English, German and Basic Fluency in Russian, Japanese, and Vietnamese
-- Manual dexterity with electronic hardware and programming Atmel microcontrollers in C
+- Strong operating system experience with Windows, Linux, and Mac OS X
-- Operating system experience with Windows, Linux, Mac OS X
+- Programming and scripting using Python, C, CSS, and HTML5
-- Fluent in English, German and Basic Russian, Japanese, and Vietnamese
+- Manual dexterity with electronic hardware with attention to detail
-- Excellent Communication, Quick Adaptability
+- International collaboration on numerous engineering projects

 Experience History
 ------------------